LACSEP/lacsep.github.io/_pages/lacsep-opportunities.md

 ## Are you an undergrad or grad student at EESC-USP?

-## Are you at another university in Brazi or outside Brazil?
+## Are you at another university in Brazil or outside Brazil?

 ## About the Admission Process and Funding Support Schemes